kuzudb/kuzu-blog/src/content/post/2025-07-15-vector-indices.md

 The next index I'll cover is the [sa tree](https://dl.acm.org/doi/10.1007/s007780200060).
 Even though sa trees are not used in practice, it is important to cover them for two reasons.
-First, sa tree contains the core idea behind "neighborhood pruning" optimization that is used in HNSW indices.
+First, the sa tree contains the core idea behind "neighborhood pruning" optimization that is used in HNSW indices.
 Second, if you're in research, the [sa tree paper](https://dl.acm.org/doi/10.1007/s007780200060) is an excellent read!
 This is the kind of paper that makes me say "I wish I wrote this one".

-Sa tree tries to address two limitations of the kd tree.
+Sa trees try to address two limitations of kd trees.
 First is that kd trees work only for the Euclidean distance metric.
 In contrast, sa trees work with arbitrary distance functions, such as L2 or cosine or even arbitrary metric spaces.
 Second, sa trees are designed to support vectors with higher number of dimensions.
-When the dimensions of a space is high, dividing it into two parts along a median vector in one dimension will not be very effective in putting meaningful lower-bounds on the subtrees.
+When the dimensions of a space is high, dividing it into two partitions along a median vector in one dimension will not be very effective in putting meaningful lower-bounds on the subtrees.